-Cleansing your skin is an essential part of any good skincare regime, even if you don’t wear makeup.
-Over the course of the day, your pores can get clogged up with all sorts of things like pollution, sweat, dead skin cells, dust, grime, and residue from moisturisers and other creams.
-At the end of each day, you need to wipe it all away to prepare your skin for applying nourishing natural moisturisers.
+Cleansing your skin with an eco friendly facial cleanser is an essential part of any good natural skincare regime, even if you don’t wear makeup.
+Over the course of the day, your pores can get clogged up with all sorts of things like pollution, sweat, dead skin cells, dust, grime, and residue from natural moisturisers and other creams.
+At the end of each day, you need use an eco friendly facial cleanser to wipe it all away to prepare your skin for applying nourishing natural moisturisers.
 But how do you cleanse different skin types, ensuring you don’t make any existing skin conditions worse but whilst still doing a good job?
 Here is some info on what to look out for when cleansing your skin, based on your skin type.